kirkondrash/algosim/clients/repo/docs/RepoApi.md

-deletes the algorithm jar based on the UUID supplied
+deletes the algorithm jar based on the id supplied

 ### Example
 ```java